 If you’re dealing with unfortunate acid reflux pains after your morning coffee, or if you’re concerned about acidity for any other health reason, you’ve come to the right place.
 While we all love coffee endlessly, many people struggle with this acidity.
 There’s been a lot of discussion across the coffee community about different strategies that can be used to alleviate this pesky dilemma, and this is a helpful guide to summarize some of the best options.

 First off, we should talk about a little bit of chemistry – but just a bit.
+Then we’ll show you how to quickly make your coffee less acidic!

 Is Coffee Acidic or Alkaline?